khushinesari/DeepTerrain-internship-dailyprogress/genesis_ai_agent/voice_agent_v4/README.md

 Response

 ```
-The current mission is Mission-001.
-It is a Surveillance mission and is currently Active.
-The mission priority is High with a loop count of 2.
-There is 1 assigned asset,
+The current mission is Mission testing in site 4.
+It is a surveillance mission and is currently pending.
+The mission priority is medium with a loop count of 4.
+There is 1 assigned asset, 5 checkpoints, and 2 objectives.
-3 checkpoints,
-and 2 objectives.
 ```

 ---